NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 ![When NuGet ignores a package in the graph, it ignores that entire branch](media/projectJson-dependency-6.png)

-#### Cousin Dependencies
+#### Cousin dependencies
+<a name="cousin-dependencies"></a>

 When different package versions are referred to at the same distance in the graph from the application, NuGet uses the lowest version that satisfies all version requirements (as with the [lowest applicable version](#lowest-applicable-version) and [floating versions](#floating-versions) rules).
 In the image below, for example, version *2.0* of Package B will satisfy the other *>=1.0* constraint, and will thus be used:

 ![Resolving cousin dependencies using the lower version that satisfies all constraints](media/projectJson-dependency-7.png)

 In some cases, it is not possible to meet all version requirements.
 As shown below, if Package A required exactly Package B *1.0* and Package C requires Package B *>=2.0*, then NuGet cannot resolve the dependencies and will give an error.

 ![Unresolvable dependencies due to an exact version requirement](media/projectJson-dependency-8.png)